 Stick diamantes on the dots using a hot fix wand as illustrated in step 14.

 Et voila!
 Here you have a beautiful customised denim mini!
-This process can of course be applied to any other denim garment and to many other garments.
+This process can of course be used to help you customise other clothing too.

 TIP: Make sure to only hand wash your customised garment to avoid spoiling the delicate embellishments.